Did you know?

 Community – Spain expand

 A strong social network, or community, can provide emotional support during both good and bad times as well as provide access to jobs, services and other material opportunities.
-In Spain, 93% of people believe that they know someone they could rely on in a time of need, more than the OECD average of 90%.
-There is little difference between men and women, as 93% of men believe they have this kind of social support, compared with 94% of women.
-While gender has little impact on social network support, there is a clear relationship between the availability of social support on the one hand, and people’s education level, on the other.
-In Spain, around 90% of people who have completed primary education report having someone to count on for help in times of need, compared to 99% for people who attained tertiary education.
+In Spain, 92% of people believe that they know someone they could rely on in a time of need, more than the OECD average of 89%.
+There is a 4 percentage point difference between men and women, as 94% of men believe they have this kind of social support, compared with 90% of women.
+There is also a difference in the availability of social support depending on people’s education level.
+In Spain, around 86% of people who have completed primary education report having someone to count on for help in times of need, compared to 93% for people who attained tertiary education.

 A weak social network can result in limited economic opportunities, a lack of contact with others, and eventually, feelings of isolation.
 Socially isolated individuals face difficulties integrating into society as a contributing member and fulfilling personal aspirations.